Piepow/TeeStalker/README.md

 <img src="http://i.imgur.com/uEOj8mu.png">

 ## Installation
 This is a web app, so simply snatch these files and put them in your server directory.
 PHP is required.
-Also, [TwRequest.php](includes/TwRequest.php) seems to require ports.
+Also, [TwRequest.php](includes/TwRequest.php) needs sockets, so your host must also support that.
 > Note: hosting this locally may cause some network lags

 ## Code Overview